 That way even your clients who pay late should still fall within your internal one month time frame.

 A system for timely invoicing combines your processes and invoicing policies with software that will make all this invoicing work easier to do.

-For example, say you want to implement a policy that your staff should invoice immediately after they complete the work.
+For example, say you want to implement a policy that your team should invoice immediately after they complete the work.
 Invoicing software will make it easier for everyone to follow this new policy.

-Every system will have its unique parts depending on your business, staff, clients, and software.
+Every system will have its unique parts depending on your business, team, clients, and software.
 You need to decide which pieces you want to use and how to put them together.